analogwp/analogwp-library/readme.txt

 Manage container spacing globally, adjust button styles per size, and many more tools that will help you scale-up your layouts with consistency.

-Style Kits for Elementor adds a set of extra UI controls to Theme Styles editor, for the most important aspects of your Elementor design system.
+Custom Library for Elementor adds a set of extra UI controls to Theme Styles editor, for the most important aspects of your Elementor design system.

 - Global Style Kit fonts
 - Global Style Kit colors